ganapativs/gatsby-v8-issue-repro/README.md

 - There is no way to disable the cache in build altogether.
 This would have solved the scalability issue for now.
 At least [`DANGEROUSLY_DISABLE_OOM`](https://github.com/gatsbyjs/gatsby/pull/14767) would have helped 😅
 - Mostly uses single CPU core except when generating html/js - known issue in Gatsby repo
 - Incremental build is badly needed for pages of this scale :(
-- Slow page queries(21.56 queries/second (82669 pages)), probably IO issue? [materialization PR](https://github.com/gatsbyjs/gatsby/pull/16091) might help?
+- Slow page queries(21.56 queries/second (82669 pages)), probably IO issue? [materialization PR](https://github.com/gatsbyjs/gatsby/pull/16091) might help? (**Update:** This PR was merged recently, It did help speed up page generation a bit. but, it's not significant for build of this scale 😕)
 - End goal is to scale the gatsby build for **500k+ pages** with latest gatsby+remark 😅